Jeetz-007/DevQuotes/README.md

 # DevQuotes 😎

 A simple **Random Programming Quote Generator** built with **HTML, CSS, and JavaScript**.
-This project fetches developer-themed quotes from a custom JSON file hosted on GitHub Pages and displays them with a clean UI.
+This project fetches developer-themed quotes from a custom JSON file hosted on Netlify and displays them with a clean UI.

 ---